 Sponsored by The Film and Media Studies Program, the Life Design Lab, and the Arts, Entertainment, Media, and Entrepreneurship Affinity

 Intended to be a business, motivational, and inspirational discussion all rolled into one, this conversation with Dr. Mathew Knowles, moderated by JHU Peabody Institute alumnus, Paul Jan Zdunek (Peabody '91), focuses on characteristics that are common among successful people from all walks of life.
 Throughout his long career, Dr. Knowles has encountered individuals who have motivated, inspired, and contributed to his success.
 His goal is to share illustrative, true-life experiences of the ten traits commonly shared by successful people, including: passion, vision, work ethic, team-building, planning, talk-to-do ratio, learning from failure, giving back, risk-taking, and thinking outside the box.
 As a self-made entrepreneurial success story who came from a small town and became the top salesperson at Xerox Medical System, sold successful businesses he created, and became one of the world’s top entertainment executives in the music industry, Dr. Mathew Knowles embodies all of these traits – we will examine those he feels are the most critical for your own success.
-This program will be presented on Zoom.
-A link will be provided in advance of the program.

 MEET OUR GUEST SPEAKER

 Author, professor, lecturer, public speaker, entrepreneur, music executive, artist manager, fighter and survivor would be the words used to sum up the life and career of Mathew Knowles, Ph.D.